kubernetes/community/governance.md

 An example of such a topic might be continuous delivery to Kubernetes.

-Though their central goal is not a a deliverable piece of work, as contributing members of the community working groups are expected to work with SIGs to either identify friction or usability issues that need to be addressed, or to provide or improve documentation in their area of expertise.
+Though their central goal is not a a deliverable piece of work, as contributing members of the community user groups are expected to work with SIGs to either identify friction or usability issues that need to be addressed, or to provide or improve documentation in their area of expertise.
 However these activities are covered under general code contributions to the relevant SIGs (e.g. SIG Docs) rather than as part of the user group.
-These contributions are expected to be more incremental and ad-hoc versus the more targeted output of a working group.
+These contributions are expected to be more incremental and ad-hoc versus the more targeted output of a user group.

 User groups function as a centralized resource to facilitate communication and discovery of information related to the topic of the user group.
 User